Dwarf Galaxy Discoveries from the KMTNet Supernova Program III. the Milky-Way Analog NGC~2997 Group: Dwarf Galaxy Candidates and Basic Properties

 The two fields that we observed towards NGC~2997 are slightly different in the total number of stacked images because the second field has about 10~\% more images and is therefore deeper than the first by $\simlt$ 0.1 mag (Table \ref{tab:zero}).
 The photometric depth difference is at the level of the photometric uncertainties of the two fields, indicating that the difference in depth is not significant.
-This conclusion is supported by our identification of the exact same number of DGCs in the overlapping sub-fields between the first and second field: NGC2997-F1-Q2 and NGC2997-F2-Q1. {\tjf We measure the completeness and limiting magnitudes of our stacked $I$-band images by inserting 600 artificial galaxies in one of our sub-fields (NGC2997-F2-Q0).
-For the properties (e.g. effective radius, total magnitude, effective magnitude, positional angle, ellipticity, etc) of the artificial galaxies, we adopt Gaussian random sampling on those of the identified dwarf galaxy candidates.
-We then reapply the same visual identification procedure explained above to recover the mock galaxies.
-As a result, we achieve a completeness level of $\sim$90\% down to $I$ $\simeq$ 19.4 mag (or M$_{V}$ $\simeq$ --10.2 mag at the distance of N2997).} Our detection rate of bright DGCs in NGC~2997 is comparable with that of the SAGA survey \citep{2021Mao} on 36 MW-analog galaxies. {\tjf For example, in NGC~6181, a spiral galaxy with a mass similar to that of NGC~2997, the SAGA survey spectroscopically confirmed 9 satellites with M$_{V}$ $\lesssim$ --13 mag.
-Adopting the same satellite selection criteria of SAGA --- which are within the projected distance of $\sim$ 300~kpc and redshift $\pm$~275 km~s$^{-1}$ from the host --- for the 10 DGCs with M$_{V}$ $\lesssim$ --13 mag in our sample, we find that 7 of them can be confirmed as satellites.
+This conclusion is supported by our identification of the exact same number of DGCs in the overlapping sub-fields between the first and second field: NGC2997-F1-Q2 and NGC2997-F2-Q1. {\tjf We conduct a completeness test of our dwarf galaxy identification on the stacked $I$-band images by inserting 600 artificial galaxies created with the following seven parameters: position angle, ellipticity, S\'ersic index, $I$-band magnitude, effective radius, effective surface brightness, and central surface brightness.
+The position angles and ellipticity of them are random distributions between --90 and 90 degrees and 0.05 and 0.9, respectively, while S\'ersic indices are between 0.1 and 1., which contain most of common cases (e.g., see bottom panel of Figure~\ref{fig:REN}).
+We conduct a random sampling of the $I$-band magnitudes in the range of 11.3--21.7 mag, which is 1 mag broader than the magnitude range of the 55 DGCs in order to include dwarf galaxies that might be outside of our detection limits.
+For the effective radius, effective surface brightness, and central brightness of the artificial galaxies, we construct their Gaussian random distributions centered at the values expected from the linear relations between them and the $I$-band magnitudes obtained from the 55 DGCs in our sample.
+The Gaussian RMS widths of these distributions are equivalent to 1.6 times the dispersion of the parameters obtained from the 55 DGCs, which effectively expands volume of the parameter space for the artificial galaxies.
+We find a 90\% completeness level down to $I$ $\simeq$ 19.0 mag (or M$_{V}$ $\simeq$ --10.6 mag at the distance of NGC~2997) and $\mu_{e,I}$ $\simeq$ 25.5 mag arcsec$^{-2}$.} Our detection rate of bright DGCs in NGC~2997 is comparable with that of the SAGA survey \citep{2021Mao} on 36 MW-analog galaxies.
+For example, in NGC~6181, a spiral galaxy with a mass similar to that of NGC~2997, the SAGA survey spectroscopically confirmed 9 satellites with M$_{V}$ $\lesssim$ --13 mag.
+Adopting the same satellite selection criteria of SAGA --- which are within the projected distance of $\sim$ 300~kpc and radial velocity $\pm$~275 km~s$^{-1}$ from the host --- for the 10 DGCs with M$_{V}$ $\lesssim$ --13 mag in our sample, we find that 7 of them can be confirmed as satellites.
 These 7 DGCs are the bright ones that were previously discovered (See Table~\ref{tab:prev}).
-Since we do not have spectroscopic information for the remaining three DGCs, the number of confirmed satellites for NGC~2997 upon the same SAGA selection criteria is in the range of 7--10 in our study, comparable to 9 for NGC~6181 from SAGA.}
+Since we do not have spectroscopic information for the remaining three DGCs, the number of confirmed satellites for NGC~2997 upon the same SAGA selection criteria is in the range of 7--10 in our study, comparable to 9 for NGC~6181 from SAGA.